 Many of the hikes and activities planned for the Jr. Birders this year will focus on citizen science.
 Jr. Birders will participate in Global Big Days, Christmas Bird Counts, and Great Backyard Bird Counts.
 All the birds they see and hear on any given trip will be recorded and submitted via eBird to scientists at the Cornell Lab of Ornithology for analysis.

 Our last citizen science project will be the May Day Count.
-Meet at the Audubon Wetlands parking lot, off of Wolf Road, at 8:30 am and we will hike the trails and boardwalks to record as many as the birds that we can see and hear.
+Meet at the Audubon Wetlands parking lot, off of Wolf Road, at 8:30 am and we will hike the trails and boardwalks to record birds that we can see and hear.
 We will then submit our results to eBird.
 This will be an exciting hike because many of the spring migrants (e.g., warblers) will be moving through the area.

 The Jr. Birders will again participate in the Ohio Valley Birding Festival and lead a hike at Audubon State Park.
 The hike will begin at 10:00 am and last about 1.5 hours.
 Meet in the Audubon Museum parking lot.
 Remember that this is Family Day at the festival, so there are lots of activities in addition to our hike that will be of interest.